 - If your agreement contains a restrictive non-compete clause, our team could negotiate to have it modified or removed altogether to increase your employment opportunities moving forward.

 When you’re already feeling vulnerable due to the idea of no longer having a job, negotiating a higher severance package with the employer – who is holding most of the power – can seem extremely intimidating.
 But that’s what we are here for.
 For the legal team at Levine & Blit, LLC, your financial well-being is the top priority.
-So call us at 646-461-6838 or contact us online for a free consultation, and let us guide you through this difficult period.
+So call us at 646-461-6838 or contact us online for a Free Case Evaluation, and let us guide you through this difficult period.